ricmmartins/fasthack-linux/README.md

 **So, what is a Linux distribution and how does it relate to the Linux kernel?**

-<img align="center" src="images/linux-intro.png"/>

-As illustrated above, the [Linux kernel](http://www.kernel.org) is the core of a computer operating system.
+As illustrated below, the [Linux kernel](http://www.kernel.org) is the core of a computer operating system.
 A full **Linux distribution** consists of the kernel plus a number of other software tools for file-related operations, user management, and software package management.
 Each of these tools provides a small part of the complete system.
 Each tool is often its own separate project, with its own developers working to perfect that piece of the system.

-<img align="center" src="images/linuxkernel-distros.png"/>
+<img align="center" src="images/linux-intro.png"/>

 A vast variety of Linux distributions cater to different audiences and organizations depending on their specific needs.
 Large commercial organizations tend to favor the commercially supported distributions from Red Hat, SUSE and Canonical (Ubuntu).

+<img align="center" src="images/linuxkernel-distros.png"/>

 <img align="center" src="images/services-distributions.png"/>